Jack Kirwan: Coaching career

-In September 1910 Kirwan moved to the Netherlands where he became the first professional manager at Ajax Amsterdam.
-In 1911 he led Ajax to the Dutch Second Class title and victory in a promotion play-off, thus guiding the club into the Dutch top flight for the first time.
+In September 1910, Kirwan moved to the Netherlands where he became the first professional manager at Ajax.
+In 1911, he led Ajax to the Dutch Second Class title and victory in a promotion play-off, thus guiding the club into the Dutch top flight for the first time.
 Kirwan returned to London after the outbreak of the First World War and was succeeded as Ajax coach by Jack Reynolds.
-Kirwan later coached Bohemians in his native country and A.S.
-Livorno in Italy for one season before settling in the London area.
+Kirwan later coached Bohemians in his native country and Livorno in Italy for one season, before settling in the London area.

 Additional information

 John Kirwan was survived by his widow Edith who died in 1976, and daughters Eileen who died aged 101 in 2014 and Maureen who died aged 94 in 2009.
-Many of his international caps and shirts are still in the family, although a lot of his more historical possessions were given to the Tottenham Hotspur museum including the 1901 FA Cup Ball.
+Many of his international caps and shirts are still in the family, although a lot of his more historical possessions were given to the Tottenham Hotspur museum, including the 1901 FA Cup Ball.

 Kirwan died aged 86 in the Burnt Oak area of Edgware in North London in 1959.
 He is buried at the Pinner Cemetery near Harrow.